-- 9.1 Role of pupils, students and staff in reporting and recording a bullying incident involving pupils and/or students: - a) Everyone has a responsibility to report incidents of bullying or to share their concerns with a member of the School community.
-This is embedded through our 'Up-stander' programme and through our work with 'Mentors for Violence Prevention' (MVP). - b) At University of Birmingham School all staff will follow the School guide to reporting and dealing with bullying incidents. - 9.2 Guidance for Students: - a) If you are being bullied: - Remember it is not your fault; - Try to stay calm and look as confident as you can, and; - If possible, tell the bully that you don't like what they are doing and tell them to stop. - b) After you have been bullied: - All bullying is wrong and you do not have to stay silent about it; - Tell an adult or somebody you trust about what has happened straight away; - Adults in our School have a responsibility to give you help and support around bullying; - If you are scared to tell a teacher or adult on your own, ask a friend to go with you, and; - Keep on speaking until someone listens and does something to stop the bullying. - c) When you are talking to an adult about bullying be clear about: - What has happened to you; - How often it has happened; - Who was involved; - Who saw what was happening; - Where it happened, and; - What you have done about it already. - d) If you experience bullying by mobile phone, text messages or e-mail; - Don't retaliate or reply; - Save the evidence, do not delete anything; - Make sure you tell an adult who you trust; - Contact your service provider or look at their website to see where to report incidents; - Be careful who you give your mobile phone number or e-mail address to, and; - Make a note of exactly when a threatening message was sent.
+- 9.1 Role of pupils, students and staff in reporting and recording a bullying incident involving pupils and/or students: - a) Everyone has a responsibility to report incidents of bullying or to share their concerns with a member of the School community. - b) At University of Birmingham School all staff will follow the School guide to reporting and dealing with bullying incidents. - 9.2 Guidance for Pupils/Students: - a) If you are being bullied: - Remember it is not your fault; - Try to stay calm and look as confident as you can, and; - If possible, tell the bully that you don't like what they are doing and tell them to stop. - b) After you have been bullied: - All bullying is wrong and you do not have to stay silent about it; - Tell an adult or somebody you trust about what has happened straight away; - Adults in our School have a responsibility to give you help and support around bullying; - If you are scared to tell a teacher or adult on your own, ask a friend to go with you, and; - Keep on speaking until someone listens and does something to stop the bullying. - c) When you are talking to an adult about bullying be clear about: - What has happened to you; - How often it has happened; - Who was involved; - Who saw what was happening; - Where it happened, and; - What you have done about it already. - d) If you experience bullying by mobile phone, text messages, online or e-mail; - Don't retaliate or reply; - Save the evidence, do not delete anything; - Make sure you tell an adult who you trust; - Contact your service provider or look at their website to see where to report incidents; - Be careful who you give your mobile phone number or e-mail address to, and; - Make a note of exactly when a threatening message was sent.